EbenZergaw/spider-crm/README.md

 - [x] Develop GET /customers endpoint.
 (USE CASE 3.a)
 - [x] Develop GET /orders/sales endpoint.
 (USE CASE 3.b)
 - [ ] Test APIs using Postman and make necessary changes

+### UI Design
+Now that I have a working API, the next steps will be to create the frontend.
+In my previous projects, I had a habit of skipping over the design stage and going straight into developing the UI.
+For this project, I want to be more deliberate and methedological in building this web app.